-Standard IV-Member Information Requirements and References Evidence/Documentation as Submitted by the CMO Score 11.
+Requirements and References Evidence/Documentation as Submitted by the CMO Score 1.
 The member handbook includes information about the role of the PCP and information about choosing a PCP.
 Contract: 4.3.3.2 Peach State Health Plan member handbook includes information about the role of the PCP and information about choosing a PCP.
-Peach State demonstrates this through the following reference documents: • Member Handbook (Medicaid/PCKs) Pages 10-11, 72-73 Findings : The member handbook contained information about the role of the PC P and information about choosing a PCP.
-Required Actions: None.
-Development of the Internal Control of the Internal Co 12.
-The member handbook includes: Information on benefits and services, including a description of all available Georgia Families (GF) benefits and services.
-Information on how to access services, including the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) services, nonemergency transportation services (NET), and maternity and family planning services.
+Met Peach State demonstrates this through the following reference documents: Member Handbook (Medicaid/PCKs) Pages 10-11, 72-73 indings : The member handbook contained information about the role of the PCI Required Actions : None.
+P and information about choosing a PCP.
+12. The member handbook includes: Information on benefits and services, including a description of all available Georgia Families (GF) benefits and services.
+Information on how to access services, including the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) services, non-emergency transportation services (NET), and maternity and family planning services.
 An explanation of any service limitations or exclusions from coverage.
 A notice stating that the Contractor shall be liable only for those services authorized by the Contractor.
 Information on how and where members may access benefits not available from or not covered by the Contractor.
 Cost sharing.
 The policies and procedures for disenrollment.
 Peach State Health Plan's member handbook includes information on benefits and services, access, Health Check (EPSDT), non-emergency transportation services, maternity and family planning services, explanation of any service limitations or exclusions from coverage, notice stating that the plan shall be liable only for those services authorized by the Contractor, how and where members may access benefits not available from or not covered by the Contractor, cost sharing and policies and procedures for disenrollment.
-Peach State demonstrates this through the following reference documents: • Member Handbook (Medicaid/PCKs)Pages 13-17, 35, 28,26,22-24, 54-55,75-79, 92,90,86-88,121-122 • Member Handbook (P4HB)Pages Pages 11-14, 15,18,34, 51-55, 56, 58-59, 76 Met □ Not Met □ NA
+Peach State demonstrates this through the following reference documents: Member Handbook (Medicaid/PCKs)Pages 13-17, 35, 28,26,22-24, 54-55,75-79, 92,90,86-88,121-122 Member Handbook (P4HB)Pages Pages 11-14, 15,18,34, 51-55, 56, 58-59, 76 ⊠ Met □ Not Met □ NA

 Findings: The member handbook included information about benefits and services, and how to access services including EPSDT, nonemergency transportation, maternity, and family planning services.
-It also included an explanation of exclusions, how and where members could access benefits not covered by Peach State, information on copays, and policies and procedures for disenrollment.
+It also included an explanation of exclusions, how and where members could access benefits not covered by Peach State, information on copays, and policies and procedures for disenvolument.